Hello and welcome to my Capita Outsiders snowboard review.

 Overview of the Outsiders’ Specs

-Check out the tables for the Outsiders’ specs and available sizes in the charts below.
+Check out the tables for the Outsiders’ specs and available sizes.

 Specs